medavox/articles/star trek redo.md

 A Multi-Species Civilisation
 ---------
 The UFP's success is due to fusing the pursuit of scientific knowledge with compassion for fellow people.

+### Interpersonal

+The Federation is by definition a post-scarcity civilisation; people don't NEED to work, but it is encouraged that everyone contributes to society in a way that pleases them, and/or according to their ability.

+People show a great deal more goodwill and willingness to help others than in the West now.

+Having large crews man starships has implications that are not positive; it implies that the societty has (and must have) 'little people'; people of little achievement (implied to be of little worth, 'stepped on') who must do relatively menial or undesirable jobs.
+Gene Roddenberry's original goal was to have technology remove the NEED for people 'empty the bins', as it were (or scrub the plasma manifolds etc).
+A better setting would be a much smaller crew, the bulk of which consitute the central cast.
+No nameless extras.

 ### Between Species